-Metadata is managed at different levels including discovery, exploration and exploitation (Geospatial World, 2010; van Oosterom and Ziatanova; 2008):
+Metadata is managed at different levels including 'discovery', 'exploration' and 'exploitation' (geospatial World, 2010; van Oosterom and Ziatanova, 2008):

-- Discovery metadata is used to describe what data sets are available and provides a mechanism by which an agency can publish their data holdings. - Exploration metadata allows users to explore data so that they can determine if the currency and accuracy of data are sufficient for their needs. - Exploitation metadata includes those properties required to access, transfer, load, interpret and apply data in end-use applications where it can be exploited by the user.
+- Discovery metadata is used to describe what data sets are available and provides a mechanism by which an agency can publish their data holdings. - Exploration metadata allows users to explore data so that they can determine if the currency and accuracy of data are sufficient for their data analysis. - Exploitation metadata includes those properties required to access, transfer, load, interpret and apply data in end-use applications where it can be exploited by the user.

 The minimum amount of metadata recommended is the information contained in the Dataset Profiles (see 4.6.3 above).
 The form of metadata creation and its maintenance will depend on the size of an organization's data holdings and the patterns of data management within the organization.
 Traditionally, organizations with modest data holdings store metadata in conventional discrete word processing documents.
 This methodology meets minimum requirements.
-However, for large data holdings consideration should be given to employing machine-readable formats using more advanced aspects of GIS to extract aspects of the metadata from the data itself.
-Metadata should be created with a view to supporting the data lifecycle management and implementation format within a database or software system; an export (encoding) format for transfer between computers and; presentation formats for viewing.
+However, for large data holdings consideration should be given to investigating more advanced aspects of GIS to extract aspects of the metadata from the data itself.

+Metadata should be created with a view to supporting the implementation format within a database or software system; an export (encoding) format for transfer between computers and; presentation formats for viewing.
 In this way, the system will support business and operational requirements, standard encoding for data exchange, and permit a number of 'report' views of the metadata that will satisfy the needs and experience of the different users.